noopurgpt25/RecipeLab/README.md

 1. Fetches the page for a recipe on AllRecipes.com.
 See `recipeMain.py` for an example and `webScrape.py` for the underlying functions.

 2. Parses it into a recipe data representation.
-Our parser recognizes ingredients (name, quantity, measurement) and steps.
+Our parser recognizes ingredients (name, quantity, measurement), steps, tools, and cooking methods.
 See `webScrape.py`.

 3. Transforms recipes along the vegetarian (see `vegitarian.py`), health (see `makeHealthy.py`), cuisine style (see `makeMexican.py`), and difficulty (see `makeSimple.py`) dimensions.
 Our transformations rely on a large set of constants (see `constants.py`) that represents pre-existing cooking knowledge.

 TODO:
 - ~~Parse tools~~
-- Parse methods
+- ~~Parse methods~~
-- Ask user what kind of transformation
+- ~~Ask user what kind of transformation~~
 - Display transformed recipe in human-friendly format
 - Improve vegetarian transformation
 - Improve difficulty transformation